 16. Automate emails based on trigger points

 Sales email strategies can usually be improved with some form of automation.
 Many modern email marketing platforms offer the ability to automate sales emails based on “trigger points,” like a customer abandoning a shopping cart or viewing a specific product page.
 This could be seen as marketing or sales, but either way, it’s an important opportunity to capitalize on existing customer interest without necessitating the manual drafting of a new email.
+For help, see our list of the best sales prospecting tools.

 17. Optimize your emails for mobile devices

 Your demographics may differ, but overall, it’s more common for people to check emails and read them on mobile devices than on desktop devices.
 Accordingly, all your emails should be optimized for mobile devices; it’s much easier to view a mobile email on desktop than a desktop email on mobile.
 There are some basic tools you can use to make sure your email is mobile responsive, but you may also want to make additional tweaks, making sure your most important text is easily readable and your links are easy to tap with a finger.
+Making sure your email is readable is one of the most basic email best practices to follow.

 18. Set goals, and work toward them